kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

 # Set Windows Firewall Rules to required to allow Nessus to perform a full credentialed scan (WMI-IN, 135,139,445)

 #### Add software firewall rules to allow Nessus Credentialed Scanning.
 Rules are named for ease of identification and removal.
 Double check no other explicit deny rules prevent these custom rules running.
-If you are on a domain/public profile you will need to change the "profile" bit.
+If you are on a domain/public profile you will need to change the "profile" flag to Domain/Public.
+Be careful when opening ports on the public profile as these remaining open after the test represents a potential security risk.

 ```
 netsh advfirewall firewall add rule dir=in name ="Nessus_Allow_WMI-in_Private" program=%systemroot%\system32\svchost.exe service=winmgmt action = allow protocol=TCP localport=any profile=private